 President Moon Jae-in’s inaugural address (May 2017)

-“The administration of state affairs permits no margin for failure or trial and error.
-It is not an endeavor accomplished through mere benevolence or will; one must possess a fundamental grasp of the administrative architecture and its underlying operational mechanisms."
+“The administration of state affairs leaves no room for failure or trial and error.
+It is not something that can be done with good intentions or sheer will alone; one must possess a fundamental grasp of the administrative architecture and its underlying operational mechanisms."

 TV debate on unifying the presidential candidacy (2016)

-Without missing a beat, he managed to drive up national land prices by KRW 2,000 trillion (i.e., USD 1.68 trillion) in just two years…
+And, without missing a beat, he managed to add KRW 2,000 trillion (i.e. USD 1.68 trillion) to land values nationwide in just two years.